 He had gone straight on working.
 As soon as he saw what the photograph was, and what it meant, he had covered it up with another sheet of paper.
-Luckily, when he unrolled it, it had been upside-down from the point of view of the telescreen.
+Luckily, when he unrolled it, it had been upsidedown from the point of view of the telescreen.

 He took his scribbling pad on his knee and pushed back his chair so as to get as far away from the telescreen as possible.
 To keep your face expressionless was not difficult, and even your breathing could be controlled, with an effort: but you could not control the beating of your heart, and the telescreen was quite delicate enough to pick it up.
 He let what he judged to be ten minutes go by, tormented all the while by the fear that some accident-a sudden draught blowing across his desk, for instance-would betray him.
-Then, without uncovering it again, he dropped the photograph into the memory hole, along with some other waste papers.
-Within another minute, perhaps, it would have crumbled into ashes.
+Then, without uncovering it feared more than anything else was that she would simply change her mind if he did not get in touch with her quickly.
+But the physical difficulty of meeting was enormous.
+It was like trying to make a move at chess when you were already mated.
+Whichever way you turned, the telescreen faced you.
+Actually, all the possible ways of communicating with her had occurred to him within five minutes of reading the note; but now, with time to think, he went over them one by one, as though laying out a row of instruments on a table.